SizingLab/FAST-UAV/README.md

 > $ cd path/to/your/fastuav/folder
 > ```

-You can then create a new conda environment by running:
+Now, create a new conda environment and activate it by running:

 > ``` {.bash}
 > $ conda create -n fastuav python=3.8